 Cambria Road and bridge improvements Steel rails have now been put up.
 Unlikely any more will be done this year because of the weather.
 WR working on a series of paving slabs with inter-active content commemorating WW1.
 Piece of music being written by music students for event in WW1 style pop-up tea shop.
 Bollards (Mark Cowan) have been started.
 RA updated on the demolition work on Bengeworth Road site.
 This will be finished in February.
 It was noted that the work is causing disturbance to Southwell Road residents.

-Lambeth appointment of consultants to review Overground stations as been put out to tender.
+Lambeth appointment of consultants to review Overground stations has been put out to tender.
 Looking at whether it is possible to build new stations or use existing ones and how feasible this is.
 Work will take place between January and March.

 Extension of KIBAs (Key Industrial and Business Area) in Loughborough Junction under new Local Plan.
 AM – not happy about Wickwood Road being made a KIBA.
 Reduces the area’s flexibility.
 TB – consultation on Local Plan finished a month ago.
 If LJAG want to respond they will need to send this directly to the Inspector in charge of the Plan.
 Action: TG to call Catherine Carpenter at Lambeth to follow up point about Wickwood Road being made a KIBA.